 These the girls will be selling (for a donation) at the Hampton United Church Christmas Craft & Bake Sale that takes place on November 3rd, 2018 from 9 am – 2 pm.

-Here are the girls hard at work making ornaments at tonight’s meeting.
+Here are the girls hard at work making the ornaments.

 Everyone met at Kim’s and then we headed north on our night walk (lucky us – no rain) down to the Enniskillen Conservation Area.